The

 sung poetry

-with instrumental improvisation in a unique lyrical style.
-The group formed
+with instrumental improvisation in a hypnotic fashion.

-in 2001 to play at the Burns Night celebration at the Poetry Café,
+2001 to play at the Burns Night celebration at the Poetry Café,

 the headquarters of the Poetry Society in London.
 Armorel Weston sang